zephyrproject-rtos/zephyr/doc/application/application.rst

 Understanding the Zephyr source tree can be helpful in locating the code associated with a particular Zephyr feature.

+At the top of the tree there are several files that are of importance:

+:file:`CMakeLists.txt`
+    The top-level file for the CMake build system, containing a lot of the logic required to build Zephyr.

+:file:`Kconfig`
+    The top-level Kconfig file, which refers to the file :file:`Kconfig.zephyr` also found at the top-level directory.

+:file:`west.yml`
+    The :ref:`west` manifest, listing the external repositories required to build Zephyr.

-The Zephyr source tree provides the following top-level directories, each of which may have one or more additional levels of subdirectories which are not described here.
+The Zephyr source tree also contains the following top-level directories, each of which may have one or more additional levels of subdirectories which are not described here.

 :file:`arch`
     Architecture-specific kernel and system-on-chip (SoC) code.